-The best discipline is self-imposed, and students must learn to assume and accept responsibility for their own behavior, as well as the consequences for their misbehavior.
-CiTi personnel who interact with students are expected to use disciplinary action only when necessary and to place emphasis on students' ability to grow in self-discipline.
+The best discipline is self-regulated, and students must learn to assume and accept responsibility for their own behavior, as well as the consequences for their misbehavior.
+CiTi personnel who interact with students are expected to use disciplinary action only when necessary and to place emphasis on students' ability to grow in self-regulation.

 The Center for Instruction, Technology and Innovation (CiTi) recognizes the need to make its expectations for student conduct specific and clear, whether on school property or engaged in any school function.
 The rules of conduct listed below are intended to safeguard the rights and property of others.
-Students who will not accept responsibility for their own behavior, and who violate these school rules, will be required to accept the penalties for their conduct.
+Students who will not accept responsibility for their own behavior, and who violate these school rules, will be subject to discpline for their conduct.